na-na-hi/renget/archive/crustcrunchJB.md

 ***
+!!! info
+	All the prompts below this line were built for Claude 2.0 and lower models.
+***

 ## Thinking Claude 2 Jailbreak
 >518 tokens.
 An edit of the previous (10/19/23) jailbreak with added <thinking> instructions and added XML tags.
 I changed some of the language to be more direct (You will -> You must).